How to write a business plan in 10 easy steps

 But why?
 How can a single document make so much difference?

-2. Referring to your business plan during your first year of trading can help you stay on track, prioritise your resources and measure progress against your goals.
+- Referring to your business plan can help you stay on track, prioritise your resources and measure progress against your goals.

-3. A business plan is essential if you hope to secure startup funding, such as a Start Up Loan or other investment.
+- A business plan is essential if you hope to secure funding, such as a government-backed Start Up Loan or other investment.

 How to write a business plan

 Ready to get stuck in?
-Use the ten sections below to write your business plan and you’ll be one step closer to starting your dream business.
+Use the 10 small steps below to write your business plan and you’ll be one giant leap closer to realising your dream business.

-Before you start, remember, your business plan needs to be a living document: something that articulates your vision to potential investors and employees.
+Remember, your business plan should be a living document: something that articulates your vision to potential investors and employees.
 So keep it simple and don’t use complicated jargon.

 Most importantly, be realistic.
 Base your plan on market research and sensible financial projections.
 Underestimating costs or overestimating demand will only harm your chances of success, and it will undermine your credibility with potential funders.